Available in VPC

 |---|---|

-| ReadWriteOnce | Mounts volume as read-write on a single nod |
+| ReadWriteOnce | Mounts the volume as read-write on a single node. |

-| ReadOnlyMany | Mounts volume as read only on multiple nodes |
+| ReadOnlyMany | Mounts the volume as read-only on multiple nodes. |

-| ReadWriteMany | Mounts volume as read-write on multiple nodes |
+| ReadWriteMany | Mounts the volume as read-write on multiple nodes. |

-Assign a new volume to a pod
+Assign a new volume to a Pod

 apiVersion: v1